An 18th Century Short Gown

 An 18th Century short gown is the same sort of garment as a bed gown (which I talk about making here), except, well, shorter.
 Sort of.
 Mostly.
 Sometimes.

-Short gowns and bed gowns are both versions of the wrapping gown – a loosely fitted, wrap-front T-shaped garment that covers your upper arms, your torso and a varying percentage of your upper legs.
+Short gowns and bed gowns are both versions of the wrapping gown – a loosely fitted, wrap-front garment that covers your upper arms, your torso and a varying percentage of your upper legs.
 These gowns needed enough fabric to get over the hips, tummy and bottom of a woman who’s been through a few pregnancies, so extra width can be built into the back and sides through pleats.
 They are breathable, washable, grubby-up-able and highly adaptable to size and shape.
 They were the T-shirt of the 18th Century.
 Everyday clothing for doing the scrubby stuff.

 Both shape and name being something of a moveable feast, I tend to use the term bed gown when the gown hits the mid-thigh or below, and short gown when it’s…. shorter.
-But in all their variations, they’re easy to pattern and quick to sew – and paired with a plain pleated petticoat and apron, can make you a basic 18th Century ensemble (which I talk about making here!) in very short (sic) order!
+But in all their variations, they’re easy to pattern and quick to sew – and paired with a plain petticoat and apron, can make you a basic 18th Century ensemble (which I talk about making here!) in very short (sic) order!

 And with that introduction out of the way, may I present my own first short gown – the Blue Flannel Short gown of Hard Work.